BrachoDev/Basketball-Data-Analysis/README.md

 #### READ FIRST:

-- There are some `HTML` files within each part folder that I recommend opening in a browser for better readability.
+- The `Python` files are reference only, meaning that if you try to run them, they will not.

 ## Content: